A holy place in Saltash, a holy place for Saltash, and a placeto encounter the holiness of God in Jesus Christ our Lord

 11.15am Traditional Matins – 1st Sunday in each monthfrom the Book of Common Prayer11.15am Traditional Sung Communion – 3rd Sunday in each monthfrom the Book of Common Prayer

 On fifth Sundays there is just one service in the Area Ministry.
-It is a United Service at 10am and rotates around four of the churches.
+It is a Sung Communion Service at 10am and rotates around four of the churches.
 Please check the calendar to see where it next takes place and for any service changes.

 Below is a short history, more information can be found in the booklet available from the back of the church for a donation to church funds.
 The booklet covers St Michael and St Erney.

 The church at St Erney, which is Grade 2* listed, is a small church with a squat tower.
 The earliest reference to the church, in 1269, gives its dedication as St Terni.
 Officially it is St Terninus – this is the Latinised version of Terni.
 Nothing is known about this saint although there is a saint in Brittany with a similar name.
 The plan of the land around the church suggests an early Christian site that could date back to Celtic times.
 The church, which originates mainly from the 14th and 15th centuries, was the parish church of the parish of St Erney.
 Although it has had the same vicar as Landrake for centuries, old references suggest the two parishes worked more or less independently.